How to Remediate Compaction

 A soil test is the only accurate way to determine the amount of fertilizer needed for each individual yard.
 A soil test is a process by which nutrients are chemically removed from the soil and measured for their “plant available content” within the sample.
 The quantity of nutrients extracted is used to determine the type and amount of fertilizer to be recommended.
 The pH and acidity of the soil sample is also measured and used to determine if lime is needed and how much.
-Soil testing is provided by the North Carolina Department of Agriculture and Consumer Services (NCDA&CS).
+Soil testing is provided by the NCDA&CS.
 There is a small fee for each soil sample submitted to the NCDA&CS during December through March, which is the peak season for soil testing in North Carolina.
 There is no fee for soil samples submitted to the NCDA&CS during the rest of the year (April through November).
-Samples must be mailed in to the NCDA&CS and boxes are available at their main office, 4300 Reedy Creek Road, Raleigh, NC, or at any county Cooperative Extension office.
+Samples must be mailed in to the NCDA&CS and boxes are available at their main office, 4300 Reedy Creek Road, Raleigh, NC, or at any county Cooperative Extension center.
 More information and forms are available on the NCDA&CS website.

 2. How often should soil be tested?

 If a soil test report indicates the pH and nutrient levels are in the range needed for plants to be grown, you may not need to sample every year.
-As a general rule, sandy-textured soils should be tested every 2-3 years and clay soils every 3-4 years.
+As a general rule, sandy-textured soils should be tested every two to three years and clay soils every three to four years.
 However, if nutrient or pH levels are excessively high or low, you should submit a sample every year to determine how much improvement has been achieved and what additional amendments should be made.
 In addition, if problems occur during the growing season, collect a sample and have it analyzed.

 3. Can I add Epsom salts to my plants?